nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

+***

-**Use case: Add notes to a student**
+**Use case: Add a note to a student**

 **MSS**

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to update the note of a specific student by providing student's name and new note.
+3. Tuition teacher requests to update the note of a specific student by inputting the student's name and the new note.
 4. EduManage updates the student's note and indicates success.

     Use case ends.